0PKunal/bubble-sort-cli/README.md

 ## Troubleshooting

 - “python: command not found” → Ensure Python is installed and on PATH.
 Try `py -V` on Windows, or launch via the Python launcher: `py .\bubble_sort_cli.py <file>`.
 - “gcc: command not found” → Install MinGW-w64 or a GCC toolchain and ensure `gcc` is on PATH.
-Alternatively, build using VS Code’s C/C++ extension with the provided task.
 - Matplotlib install issues → Upgrade pip: `python -m pip install --upgrade pip` then `pip install matplotlib`.

 ## Contributing
-Contributions are welcome and appreciated!
-Here are some ways you can contribute:
+Contributions are welcome and appreciated! **Here are some ways you can contribute:**

- **Suggest Enhancements**
+ **Ideas for Contribution**
 - Propose new features or improvements.
 - Optimize performance or add additional functionality.
+- Add more robust input validation and error handling.
+- Implement unit tests for the Python script.
+- Create a graphical user interface (GUI) for Bubble Sort (e.g., Tkinter/PyQt) or enhance the visualizer.
+- Add support for additional languages.

  **Submit Pull Requests**
 1. Fork the repository.